pathakrudrakumar2-wq/VITYARTHI-/README.md

 •	Enter your monthly budget
 •	Compares total expenses with the budget
-•	Warns if you've exceeded your limit
+•	Warns if you've exceeded your limit and Exit and Closes the application
- 5. Exit
-Closes the application
 ________________________________________
  Notes & Limitations
 •	No editing or deleting previous expenses